Other Physical Science

 |Race/Ethnicity||Number of Grads|

-Other Physical Science appeals to people across the globe.
-About 1.9% of those with this major are international students.
+Students from other countries are interested in Other Physical Science, too.
+About 3.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia